 Currently, ECS instances support two billing methods:

-Subscription: A prepaid method that allows you to use an instance only after you make the payment for it.
-Instance usage is billed on a monthly basis, and the billing unit is US$/month.
-Subscription is applicable to fixed 24/7 services, such as Web service.
+A prepaid method that allows you to use an instance only after you make the payment for it.
+Instance usage is billed on a monthly basis, and the billing unit is USD/month.
+Subscription is applicable to fixed 24/7 services, such as Web services.
 For more information, see Subscription.

-Pay-As-You-Go: A postpaid method in which you can pay after using the instance.
+A postpaid method in which you can pay after using the instance.
 Instance usage is billed on a minute basis, and the billing unit is US$/hour.
-The minimum charge for the lifecycle of an ECS instance (from creation to release) is 0.01 US$.
-Pay-As-You-Go is applicable to scenarios with sudden traffic spikes, such as temporary scaling, interim testing, and scientific computing.
+The minimum charge for the lifecycle of an ECS instance (from creation to release) is USD 0.01.
+Pay-As-You-Go is applicable to scenarios where sudden traffic spikes occur, such as temporary scaling, interim testing, and scientific computing.
 For more information, see Pay-As-You-Go.

 The functions of an ECS instance vary depending on the billing method.
-The following table lists the differences between the Subscription and Pay-As-You-Go billing methods.
+The following table lists the differences between Subscription and Pay-As-You-Go billing.